Szczytno: Modern era

 It became an important center of the Polish movement in Masuria and resistance to Germanisation.
-In 1849-1851 a bilingual folk magazine Der masurische Hahn/Kurek Mazurski was issued in the town.
+During the revolutions of 1848, local Polish activists founded a local Constitutional Club and intended to publish a local Polish newspaper, with Antoni Gąsiorowski as its editor.
+After the Prussian victory, Gąsiorowski published the bilingual Polish-German newspaper Der masurische Hahn/Kurek Mazurski in the town.
 The Masurian People's Party (Mazurska Partia Ludowa), founded in 1896 in Lyck (Ełk), had one of its main branches here.
 From 1906 the Polish newspaper Mazur was published here, and in 1910, Bogumił Labusz and Gustaw Leyding founded the Masurian People's Bank (Mazurski Bank Ludowy).
 In 1908 Polish writer and Nobel Prize laureate Henryk Sienkiewicz, who popularized the small town through his historical novel The Knights of the Cross and whose works were published in Mazur, visited the town.
 In post-World War II Poland, a monument to Sienkiewicz was unveiled in the town center, next to the town hall and the ruins of the castle.
+Szczytno was one of the centers of the gromadkarze, a local Masurian folk Protestant religious movement that preserved the Polish language and boycotted German church services.
+The Trąba Ewangelijna magazine for gromadkarze was published here from 1912 by Reinhold Barcz.